CogitatorTech/infera/README.md

 > [!NOTE]
 > After building from source, the Infera binary will be `build/release/extension/infera/infera.duckdb_extension`.
-> You can load it using the `load 'build/release/extension/infera/infera.duckdb_extension';` in DuckDB shell.
+> You can load it using the `load 'build/release/extension/infera/infera.duckdb_extension';` in the DuckDB shell.
 > Note that the extension binary will only work with the DuckDB version that it was built against.
 > At the moment, Infera is not available as
 > a [DuckDB community extension](https://duckdb.org/community_extensions/list_of_extensions).